eddyystop/feathers-an-introduction/step-by-step/generators/service.md

 The `users` service is used to obtain those user items whose `user._id` are included in `team.memberIds`.
 The resulting user items are added to the team item as the `members` property.

-We might get a result that look like:
+We might get a result that looks like:
 ```javascript
 {
     name: "Lee family",